PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 ## Future Improvements

 One major change that will improve the model is increasing the number of images in the data set.
 I originally cropped the 128 x 128 images from a 1500 x 1500 images, but another way to quickly increase the number of images is using image augmentation.
-Simple image augmenatations such as rotating or flipping an image can create multiple new images from one initial image.
-Tensorflow does this on the fly, so it is not necessary to save the new images.
+Simple image augmentations such as rotating or flipping an image can create multiple new images from one initial image.
+TensorFlow does this on the fly, so it is not necessary to save the new images.
 However, this will increase processing time when running the model.

 Another improvement to the model will be increasing the batch size, I was limited to around 250 for my batch size because of ram limitations.

-Lastly I want to run this model on a larger image to see the results for a larger region.
-Since the model is limited to a size of 128 pixels I plan on using patchify to segment the larger image into 128 x 128 images and then using unpatchify to stitch them back together.
+Lastly, I want to run this model on a larger image to see the results for a larger region.
+Since the model is limited to a size of 128 pixels, I plan on using patchify to segment the larger image into 128 x 128 images and then using unpatchify to stitch them back together.

 ## References